Skip to main content

 Teaching Rationale And Relationship

-This module will be delivered online via Blackboard VLE through a series of guided learning opportunities including e-based lectures or tutorials.
+This module will be delivered online via Canvas through a series of guided learning opportunities including e-based lectures or tutorials.
 Students will learn fundamental principles of writing in a research setting.
-Through Blackboard, students and academics will be able to take part in and where appropriate advise on; review, critical appraisal and writing skills in both one-to-one and group discussions.
-The students will be able to practice review, critical appraisal and writing skills in a self-directed fashion.
+Through the virtual learning environment (VLE), students will develop reviewing, critical appraisal and writing skills through discussions and through self-directed learning.
 The students’ work will be assessed electronically and the students will receive formative feedback.

 Assessment Methods